qianlongding/edge-ai-suites/manufacturing-ai-suite/industrial-edge-insights-vision/apps/pallet-defect-detection/docs/user-guide/how-to-deploy-with-edge-orchestrator.md

 1. Download the kubeconfig file of the edge node cluster that contains the deployed application.
 See [Kubeconfig Download](<https://docs.openedgeplatform.intel.com/edge-manage-docs/dev/user_guide/set_up_edge_infra/clusters/accessing_clusters.html>).

-1. Follow the steps in the **Pallet Defect Detection** [Documentation](<how-to-deploy-with-helm.md#run-multiple-ai-pipelines>) on the usage of the application.
+1. Follow the steps in the **Pallet Defect Detection** [Documentation](<how-to-deploy-using-helm-charts.md#deploy-the-application>) on the usage of the application.

-   > Note: Skip the Deploy Helm chart step.
+   > Note: Skip the Install Helm chart step.